 THE BOSTON WOMEN’S FUND INVESTS WHERE TRADITIONAL PHILANTHROPY DOES NOT.

 BWF grants amplify the voices of women, girls, and gender expansive individuals who work tirelessly for racial, economic, social, and gender justice.
 Change begins in the community, frequently led by efforts of inspirational women, girls, and gender expansive people who know the solutions to their problems yet lack the resources to solve them.

 The Boston Women’s Fund is currently experimenting with more equitable grantmaking practices.
 This year, for our Community Investment Grant awards we did not send out an RFP.
 Instead, we sent out a Request for Conversations (RFC).
 We understand that barriers exist when it comes to funding opportunities, and BWF is taking a stand against traditional funding applications.

-Our 2022 Community Investment grants have been awarded.
+Our 2022 Community Impact grants have been awarded.
 View all of our grantees here.